bra1nDump/ai-task-vscode/docs/backlog.md

 ## UX - Product

+- New unsaved file should work as a @ task input
+  - It also currently hangs in this case - investigate
 - Keep reference to a terminal, don't keep creating new ones
 - Copy the style of open-interpreter
 - Onboarding